Looking for a digital camera? These are the cream of the crop!

 - Not ideal for action shots

-One of my personal favorites, the Olympus OM-D E-M10 Mark III is perfect for any budding photographer or photo enthusiasts looking for the next step.
+One of my personal favorites, the Olympus OM-D E-M10 Mark III is perfect for any budding photographer or photo enthusiast looking for the next step.

-What truly makes the Olympus OM-D E-M10 Mark III standout from the competition is the in-camera image stabilization.
-It's the best digital camera in its class that I have ever used without a tripod to capture low-light scenarios because the 5-axis stabilization allows you to get sharp and crisp images when even when the shutter is open longer.
-You don't have to worry about your hands shaking and ruining your photos even when you're shooting video since the stabilization also works while shooting footage in 4K at 30fps.
+What truly makes the Olympus OM-D E-M10 Mark III stand out from the competition is the in-camera image stabilization.
+It's the best digital camera (in its class) that I've used without a tripod to capture low-light scenarios.
+The 5-axis stabilization allows you to get sharp and crisp images even when the shutter is open longer.
+You don't have to worry about your hands shaking and ruining your photos even when you're shooting video since the stabilization also works while shooting footage in 4K at 30FPS.

-The build quality is outstanding, and although the 16MP may be a bit lower than the competition, the superior 5-axis image stabilization and fast focusing speed, the Olympus OM-D E-M10 Mark III provides a ton of value.

-5. Canon EOS 90D: The best DSLR for people looking to upgrade
+4. Canon EOS 90D: The best DSLR for people looking to upgrade$1,599 at Amazon

 Type: DSLR | Sensor: APS-C CMOS | Resolution: 32.5 MP | Video: 4K | Lens Mount: Canon EF/EF-S